Tashsub/chef-mexican/README.md

 # Tech Stack
 <br />
-React for componenets
+-React for componenets
-Tailwind for the styling
+-Tailwind for the styling
-Context API for sate mamangement
+-Context API for sate mamangement